 If you have debts, it’s always good to pay them off as fast as you can.
 If you have massive credit card debts, this can spiral out of control rather quickly.
 However not all debt is bad debt.
 If you are going into debt to invest in yourself, as Managing Director of Savvy Bill Tsouvalas says, this will end up paying for itself – hopefully many times over.
 “Though we’re wary of taking out a student loan, this can actually help us think of ourselves as investments,” he says.
 “If we’re buying a car that allows us to travel to a job or seek out better internship opportunities, then that’s a good debt.
 If we’re just spending it to have a holiday, that’s bad debt.
 It’s money we can’t ever get back.
-Getting an education loanto better job choice and higher wages is an investment in time and money; but it will pay dividends.”
+Getting an education loan to improve job opportunities and earning potential is an investment in time and money; but it will pay dividends.”

 What is a budget?
 How can it help?

 We’ve probably heard about a budget in terms of politics (the National Budget) or in business but we haven’t applied it to ourselves.
 A budget is a way of accounting for our money (the basis of the subject, accounting!) so every dollar in is allocated, or at least, close enough to that.
 Budgeting can help control our spending by putting limits on certain areas such as meals and entertainment and helping us to save or pay down debts.
 It not only helps control our finances but can help us plan ahead and give us greater peace of mind.

 The traditional budget method: spreadsheets and categories

 The traditional budget method is to look at your income and expenses and allocate money between categories in terms of priority.
 Your income may vary from month to month, but you can set a baseline that allows you to forecast what you can expect.
 You can even roll over unused money from the last month in case there is a shortfall.